SuAndi: Life

 SuAndi has performed at poetry venues and festivals both nationally and internationally.
 She has also developed performance works with a sustained structure and visual component to them, including This is All I've Got to Say (1993) and The Story of M, commissioned by the Institute of Contemporary Arts in 1994.
 The Story of M was a solo performance piece written in tribute to SuAndi's mother.
 While sitting in a white-screened hospital ward, visual projections of family photographs accompany the performer's memories of her mother's life and death.
+The Story of M is included on the A-level English Literature syllabus offered by EdExcel Examination Board (2017), introduced by Deirdre Osborne.

 SuAndi has written two librettos: Mary Seacole had a West End opening and toured Britain in 2000, and The Calling was performed by the BBC Philharmonic in 2005.

-Since 2001 she has coordinated the regional celebration of Black History Month in the North West.
+Since 2001, SuAndi has coordinated the regional celebration of Black History Month in the North West.

 Afro Solo UK chronicles the lives of African men in the UK since 1925.
 Strength of our Mothers (2019) was a series of interviews with 23 white women in interracial relationships with African and Afro-Caribbean men.
 Her poems "Intergenerational Trauma" and "Aroma of memory" are included in the 2019 anthology New Daughters of Africa, edited by Margaret Busby.

+The project SussedBlackWoman is a collaboration between The Mixed Museum and SuAndi that, through her life and creative work, explores North-West England's history of racial mixing, developing a digital resource based on materials provided by her, including letters, poems and photographs.

-Awards
+Awards and recognition

-In 1996 SuAndi was awarded a Winston Churchill Fellowship.
-In the 1999 New Year Honours she received an OBE for her contributions to black art in Britain.
-She also received a Windrush Inspirational Award in 1003, and a NESTA Dreamtime Award in 2005.
-In 2014 she became an Honorary Creative Writing Fellow at Leicester University, and she has received honorary doctorates from both the University of Lancaster, in 2015 for her outstanding contribution to British art, and from Manchester Metropolitan University in 2018, for her "significant contribution to art and culture, in particular to the black arts sector and within the North West".
+In 1996, SuAndi was awarded a Winston Churchill Fellowship.

+In the 1999 New Year Honours, she was appointed an OBE for her contributions to black art in Britain.

+SuAndi received a Windrush Inspirational Award in 2003, and a NESTA Dreamtime Award in 2005.

+In 2014, she became an Honorary Creative Writing Fellow at Leicester University, and she has received honorary doctorates from both the University of Lancaster, in 2015 for her outstanding contribution to British art, and from Manchester Metropolitan University in 2018, for her "significant contribution to art and culture, in particular to the black arts sector and within the North West".

+In 2024, she was elected an Honorary Fellow of the Royal Society of Literature (RSL), and was also the recipient of their Benson Medal for lifelong achievement, which honours service to literature across a whole career.